Al10s/json-api/implementation.md

 :heavy_multiplication_x: The server response to a successful `GET` request on an individual resource **MAY** contain a `data` member containing a `null` value, if there is no matching resource.

-:question: Personal thought :
-**Maybe** the server **SHOULD** return a `404 Not Found` error instead of a `200 OK` with a `null` value.
-It might lead to false-negative behaviors in the client, which can think that the provided URL is invalid, but it would be more correct in regards of the HTTP spec.
-There **COULD** be an option for that, to switch from the `200 OK`-`null` response by default, to a `404 Not Found`-error response for this case.

 ##### :heavy_multiplication_x: 404 Not Found

 ```markdown